yoanndw/ArdaansASM/README.md

 [Learn more](Doc.md).

 # Run via executable
-To run directly via the executable file `ardaans`.
+To run directly via the executable file `ardaans` (get binaries in [Releases](https://gitlab.com/yoanndw/VASM/-/releases)).
 Simply run this command in your terminal:
 ```
 $ ./ardaans file
 ```